We accept payments online for trips and visits, transport, music lessons and much more.

 - Once activation is complete you can go to straight to Items for payment, select which item(s) you want to add to your basket and proceed to complete your payment

-Please see Frequently Asked Questions at the following link: https://www.parentpay.com/ECP1/Parents/FAQs-for-parent-payment-system/
+For more information please see Frequently Asked Questions at the following link: https://www.parentpay.com/ECP1/Parents/FAQs-for-parent-payment-system/

 If you do not have a Parent Pay account, and need to make a payment to the school, please use the Payment Page via this link: http://parentpayshop.co.uk/schools/Payments/9095412.html